NatachaIrken/MealFitApp/README.md

 # MealFitApp

-**MealFitApp** is a simple SwiftUI application designed to help users track their daily meals, write personal notes, and view progress over time.
-The app is built with a focus on clean navigation using the **Coordinator pattern**, allowing scalable and maintainable routing logic between views.
+**The app is built with a focus on clean navigation using the **Coordinator pattern**, allowing scalable and maintainable routing logic between views.

 ---

-## 📱 Features
+## Features

 - **Add and list meals** (breakfast, lunch, snacks, etc.)
 - **Write and save notes**